 PBS Kids Logo

-The identity of the children’s channel went through a long and serious redesign, after which it received the most harmonious logo.
+The children’s channel’s identity underwent a long and serious redesign, after which it received the most harmonious logo.
 Development moved from multi-structured forms to simple and singular.
-Therefore, instead of three faces located in profile, one is used, placed in full face.
-It is cheerful, smiling, which corresponds to the mood of the children’s audience.
+Therefore, instead of three faces in the profile, one is used and placed in full face.
+It is cheerful and smiling, which corresponds to the mood of the children’s audience.

-Two types of typefaces were used in the logo at different times: Lubalin Graph Demi and PBS KIDS Headline.
-In the early versions, the signature palette consisted of red, blue, green; in the later ones – they were yellow, white, black, and green olive.
+Two typefaces were used in the logo at different times: Lubalin Graph Demi and PBS KIDS Headline.
+In the early versions, the signature palette consisted of red, blue, and green; in the later ones, it was yellow, white, black, and green olive.

 PBS Kids Symbol